 During the period of grace before the Princess Gem-de-Lovely had to be sacrificed messengers were despatched to every corner of the realm offering to whomever could kill the Stoor Worm; the princesses hand in marriage, the entire kingdom and the king’s sacred magical sword - Sikkersnapper , that he had inherited from Odin.
 The number of candidate heroes who came forward changes between 12 and 36 but scared of confronting the monster only the king himself was left to fight the worm for his daughters life.

-One night Assipattle was at home keeping the fire alive with dampened peats, when an idea began formulating in his mind, causing him to select a single glowing peat which he placed in a metal pot in his bag.
+One night Assipattle was at home keeping the fire alive with dampened peats when an idea began formulating in his mind, causing him to select a single glowing peat which he placed in a metal pot in his bag.
 Then he stole his father's horse, Teetong, known to be the “speediest horse in the kingdom.”
 Assipattle raced to the harbor and hijacked the kings ship which he sailed into “dark seas” to fight the Stoor Worm.
 As he approached the slumbering monster he could see its head “as big as a mountain with eyes like dark round lochs.”

 As the first rays of the sun rays hit the Stoor Worm’s eyes it gave the first of seven great yawns which sucked the ocean into its mouth.
-As the sun began to rise, being a Saturday, the creature yawned a second time in anticipation of the seven maidens, but Assipattle sailed into the creatures mouth.
+As the sun began to rise, being a Saturday, the creature yawned a second time in anticipation of the seven maidens but Assipattle sailed into its mouth.
 Descending down the beasts cavernous throat Assipattle voyaged through many miles of dark tunnels and shadowy landscapes until he eventually reached the belly of the beast “which glowed with a dull green phosphorescence.“

 Assipattle had started many fires with fish-liver oil and he carefully placed the glowing peat into the creatures liver then blew on it repeatedly until a flame begin smoking, before running back to his ship.
 On shore, the king and his people noticed something they had never witnessed before, a plume of smoke piping from the worm’s mouth and nostrils.
 The worm eventually choked and puked out the ocean causing a tsunami, which threw Assipattle onto the beach among his people.